Automatic PDF Processor - automatically process PDF files

 • Send PDF files automatically by email (also with additional attachments, also password-protected)

-• Merge PDF files (combine with static or dynamic partial documents)
+• PDF files merge (combine with static or dynamic partial documents)

 Automatically print PDF files